mcroteau/Exodus/README.md

  ### Thou shall dote

  ### Thou shall foster & protect innocence
  Look under couch, its somewhere...

  ### Do unto others
  Nothing bad will happen to you

  ### Thou shall not control the human mind

+ ### Thou shall not surrogate, especially a human
+ Wise words from a wise man

  ### Thou shall Love, hold on loosely
  Barely clasp

  ### Live long, live happy.
- Wise words from a wise man
+ Again, wise words from a wise man

  ### Recall.